Bi-infinite solutions for KdV- and Toda-type discrete integrable systems based on path encodings: Abstract

 \section{Abstract}

-We define infinite versions of four well-studied discrete integrable models, namely the ultra-discrete KdV equation, the discrete KdV equation, the ultra-discrete Toda equation, and the discrete Toda equation.
+We define bi-infinite versions of four well-studied discrete integrable models, namely the ultra-discrete KdV equation, the discrete KdV equation, the ultra-discrete Toda equation, and the discrete Toda equation.
 For each equation, we show that there exists a unique solution to the initial value problem when the given data lies within a certain class, which includes the support of many shift ergodic measures.
-Our approach involves the introduction of a path encoding for the model configuration, for which we are able to describe the dynamics more generally than in previous work on finite size systems, periodic systems and semi-infinite systems.
-This picture is also convenient for checking that the systems are all time reversible.
-Moreover, we investigate links between the different equations, such as showing that the ultra-discrete KdV (resp.\ Toda) equation is the ultra-discretization of discrete KdV (resp.\ Toda) equation, and demonstrating a correspondence between (one time step) solutions of the ultra-discrete (resp.\ discrete) Toda equation with a particular symmetry and solutions of the ultra-discrete (resp.\ discrete) KdV equation.
-Finally, we show that the path encodings we introduce can be used to construct solutions to $\tau$-function versions of the equations of interest.
+Our unified approach, which is also applicable to other integrable systems defined locally via lattice maps, involves the introduction of a path encoding (that is, a certain antiderivative) of the model configuration, for which we are able to describe the dynamics more generally than in previous work on finite size systems, periodic systems and semi-infinite systems.
+In particular, in each case we show that the behaviour of the system is characterized by a generalization of the classical `Pitman's transformation' of reflection in the past maximum, which is well-known to probabilists.
+The picture presented here also provides a means to identify a natural `carrier process' for configurations within the given class, and is convenient for checking that the systems we discuss are all-time reversible.
+Finally, we investigate links between the different systems, such as showing that bi-infinite all-time solutions for the ultra-discrete KdV (resp.\ Toda) equation may appear as ultra-discretizations of corresponding solutions for the discrete KdV (resp.\ Toda) equation.

+\emph{Data sharing not applicable to this article as no datasets were generated or analysed during the current study.}

 \keywords{KdV equation, Toda lattice, discrete integrable system, Pitman's transformation}

 \subjclass[2010]{37K10 (primary), 35Q53, 37K60 (secondary)}